New Horizons of Southwest Florida

 Purpose

-Vision: All at-risk youth complete high school with a plan for the future to become contributing members of society
+It is the vision of New Horizons of SWFL to see all at-risk youth complete high school with a plan for the future to become contributing members of society.

 Mission statement

-Empower at-risk youth to reach their full potential through tutoring, mentoring and faith-building
+New Horizons of SWFL's mission is to empower under-resourced youth to reach their full potential through tutoring, mentoring and faith-building.

 Statement of faith